 How to get it: Visit Child Care Aware of America to find out the specific requirements for your branch or agency.

-If you have more than one child and have access to a Flexible Spending Account (FSA), the rules are slightly different.
+If you have more than one child and have access to a Dependent Care Flexible Spending Account (FSA), the rules are slightly different.

-"Families can't use their FSA and Form 2441 for the same expenses,” says Tom Breedlove, director of Care.com HomePay.
-“So that's why a family in this situation can only claim $1,000 toward the Child and Dependent Care Tax Credit.”
+“Families can’t use their FSA and Form 2441 for the same expenses,” says Tom Breedlove, director of Care.com HomePay.
+“So that’s why a family that has already set aside the maximum of $5,000 in their FSA can only claim $1,000 toward the Child and Dependent Care Tax Credit.”

 If you do have an FSA, you can use Form 2441 for the additional $1,000 in child care expenses to save an additional $200.

-To maximize your money, make sure that you are also taking advantage of the child tax credit.
-As soon as your child is born, you become eligible for the child tax credit of up to $2,000 for every child under the age of 17.
+To maximize your money, make sure that you are also taking advantage of the Child Tax Credit.
+As soon as your child is born, you become eligible for the child tax credit of up to $2,000 for every child under the age of 16.

 How to get it: Eligibility and the amount you can claim is dependent upon a few factors, so visit the IRS website to see if you qualify.